Gwen Isaac is an experienced documentary and factual film-maker, having worked for leading broadcasters in the UK and USA since 1997.

 of Europe’s biggest cathedral, York Minster.

-for the Rambo DVD in the Thailand jungle, up close and personal with the
+for Rambo in the Thailand jungle, up close and personal with the

 star and director Sylvester Stallone.
-Gwen went on to self-shoot the
+Gwen also directed for a NBC/BBC co-production the

 behind-the-scenes action of cult TV series, Heroes.

-Gwen put star and broadcaster together for the BBC’s head-line grabbing,
+Gwen put star and broadcaster together in 2010 for the BBC’s head-line grabbing,

 Lindsay Lohan’s Indian Journey, which saw the Hollywood actress travel to

 Between 2011 – 2016 Gwen worked on Where There is Life as a one-woman-band, filming